FAQ: Frequently Asked Questions about Irish Set Dancing Classes

 I've been dancing for years and I know all the steps and sets, is the class suitable for me?

-Do I need to register or book in advance and what is the cost?
+Do I need to register or book in advance?

 What is set dancing? - the longer version

-Quick summary: set dancing is primarily a means to meet socially and have a bit of fun, while at the same time getting a good workout, without the need to
+Quick summary: set dancing is primarily a means to meet socially and have a bit of fun, while at the same time getting a good workout!